-Info for Researchers
+Info for Applicants

 Below are the eligibility criteria for the RIS programme.
 The first section of our application form deals with eligibility and will ask you to confirm a few statements, and these are explained below.